Gen1ght/injection-molding-ml/README.md

-# injection-molding-ml
+# Injection Molding Machine Learning

-Injection Molding Machine Learning
+Using given industrial data to train a model and predict current condition of the machine.